nico-aero/Detox/docs/APIRef.DetoxObjectAPI.md

 })
 ```

 Usually, you are not supposed to write own implementation of this call, instead rely on Detox in-house adapters for [mocha](/examples/demo-react-native/e2e/init.js) and [jest](/examples/demo-react-native-jest/e2e/init.js) as in the examples.
-It should alleviate transitions to newer Detox versions for you as the chances are that API specification won't prove itself as sufficient and it may undergo rewrites and extensions.
+It should alleviate transitions to newer Detox versions for you as the chances are that API specification won’t prove itself as sufficient and it may undergo rewrites and extensions.

 > NOTE: If you are implementing support for a test runner different from Mocha and Jest, please keep in mind that *pending* (also known as *skipped*) tests should not trigger `detox.beforeEach()` at all, neither `detox.afterEach()`.
-The rule of thumb is either you guarantee you call them both, or you don't call anyone.
+The rule of thumb is either you guarantee you call them both, or you Don’t call anyone.

 #### `detox.afterEach()`